Rob Kardashian Encouraging Lamar Odom To Reconcile With Khloe Kardashian Amid Tristan Thompson Romance

 The troubled reality star, who once considered the former NBA player as an older brother, doesn’t see why the father-of-two shouldn’t try his luck and see whether or not he still stands a chance to make things right with Khloe.

 It will be easier said than done, with sources having revealed that Khloe Kardashian is the happiest she’s ever been now that she’s in a blossoming relationship with Tristan Thompson.
-The socialite has already bought a house nearby Tristan’s in Cleveland, indicating that Khloe is fully committed to the romance.
+The socialite has already bought a house near Tristan’s in Cleveland, indicating that Khloe is fully committed to the romance.

 So, what could possibly make Rob Kardashian think that Lamar Odom still stands a chance with his ex-wife?